HosseinHaida/newyorker-fallstudie/api/README.md

 ## Key Features

 - Written in TypeScript for improved type safety and maintainability.
-- Leverages Express.js for a robust and flexible framework.
+- Leverages Express.js for a flexible framework.
 - Uses Axios to handle requests to api.newyorker.de

 ### Installation